v1kstrand/FastML/TEST_README.md

 - If no specific aspects are being tested, the function name is simply the name of the method being tested.

+- More involved tests will be accompanied with additional comments

 For example:

 ```python